Looking to build your chest and triceps? – Dips are a fantastic exercise to add to your workout. But, what's best between chest dips or tricep dips?

 Related Article - Best Upper Body Gym Equipment

-Pros and Cons Of Chest Dip Exercises
+Pros And Cons Of Chest Dip Exercises

-Tricep Dips Explained
+Tricep Dips Overview

-Tricep dips are very similar to chest dips in regards to the way your body moves during the exercise.
+Tricep dips are very similar to chest dips in regard to the way your body moves during the exercise.
 However, during this variation, the emphasis is placed on your triceps rather than your chest.

 Tricep dips are a brilliant exercise for developing all three heads of your triceps, and it’s capable of giving you the “horseshoe” shaped triceps muscle many gym-goers desire.